-Lastly, the P21 framework targets long-term life and ca-

-reer skills, seeking to address the need for youth to flexibly adapt to the changing demands of the workplace in the 21st century.
-We targeted two of the five areas of Life and Career Skills outlined in the P21 framework, including flexibility and adaptability as well as initiative and self-direction.
-Within each of these areas, we targeted 3-4 areas that we thought pertinent to makerspaces, including (a) adapting to varied roles, jobs responsibilities, schedules and context; (b) working effectively in a climate of ambiguity and changing priorities; (c) incorporating feedback effectively; (d) dealing positively with praise, setbacks and criticism; (e) utilizing time and manage workload efficiently; (f) monitoring, defining, prioritizing and completing tasks without direct oversight; and (g) going beyond basic mastery of skills and/or curriculum to explore and expand one's own learning and opportunities to gain expertise.
-Each of these skills was again reported by 50% or more of makerspaces as occurring one or more times each week.
-It is important to note that these skills stand in stark contrast to many educational spaces that value routine and rote memorization.
+Lastly, the P21 framework targets long-term life and career skills, seeking to address the need for youth to flexibly adapt to the changing demands of the workplace in the 21st century.
+We targeted two of the five areas of life and career skills outlined in the P21 framework, including flexibility and adaptability as well as initiative and self-direction.
+Within each of these areas, we targeted three to four areas that we thought pertinent to makerspaces, including (a) adapting to varied roles, jobs responsibilities, schedules and, context; (b) working effectively in a climate of ambiguity and changing priorities; (c) incorporating feedback effectively; (d) dealing positively with praise, setbacks, and criticism; (e) utilizing time and managing workload efficiently; (f) monitoring, defining, prioritizing, and completing tasks without direct oversight; and (g) going beyond basic mastery of skills and/or curriculum to explore and expand one's own learning and opportunities to gain expertise.
+Each of these skills

-TABLE 5: Frequency of Sites Reporting Engaging 21st Century Critical Thinking and Problem Solving Skills
+TABLE 5 (TOP): Frequency of Sites Reporting Engagement in 21st-Century Critical Thinking and Problem Solving Skills